Valentine (film): Plot

-As a shocked and confused Kate apologizes profusely, Adam pulls off the killer's mask to reveal Dorothy.
-Adam forgives Kate, explaining that childhood trauma can lead to lifelong anger and some people are eventually forced to act on that anger, referring to Dorothy.
-As Kate and Adam wait for the police to arrive, they hug and Adam says he has always loved her.
-Moments later, when Kate closes her eyes, Adam's nose begins to bleed, revealing that he is in fact Jeremy Melton (and also the actual killer having knocked out Dorothy and put her in the costume), who set everything up to ruin Dorothy's reputation and exact revenge.
+Adam pulls off the killer's mask to reveal that it was Dorothy.
+He explains that childhood trauma can lead to lifelong anger, referring to Dorothy.
+As they wait for the police to arrive, he says he has always loved Kate.
+When Kate closes her eyes, Adam's nose begins to bleed, revealing that he is Jeremy Melton (and the actual killer, having knocked out Dorothy and put her in the costume), who set everything up to ruin Dorothy's reputation and exact revenge.
+He killed the girls correspondently to the words they offended him with thirteen years before, except for Kate, who was the only one nice to him.